alexcu2718/fdf/README.md

 echo "$(which fdf)"
 ```

-And to my pleasure, I did succeed!
-Although, my featureset is dramatically lessened, somethings are a pain to implement,
-It's also a hobby project I do when I'm bored, so I do things when I feel like them, why yes, how did you know I worked on Half-L....
-There's also lots of performance benefits still to be gained.

-Feature set found at bottom of post.

-Please check the fd_benchmarks for more(run them yourself, please!)

-As for some fairly arbitrary, first look benchmarks.

 ```bash
 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 | `fdf .  '/home/alexc' -HI --type l` | 259.2 ± 5.0 | 252.7 | 267.5 | 1.00 |
 | `fd -HI '' '/home/alexc' --type l` | 418.2 ± 12.8 | 402.2 | 442.6 | 1.61 ± 0.06 |

 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 | `fdf -HI --extension 'jpg' '' '/home/alexc'` | 292.6 ± 2.0 | 289.5 | 295.8 | 1.00 |
 | `fd -HI --extension 'jpg' '' '/home/alexc'` | 516.3 ± 5.8 | 509.1 | 524.1 | 1.76 ± 0.02 |
 ```

-Motivation

-I began using Linux around mid-2024, and from the outset, I wanted to avoid cookie-cutter projects like yet another TODO app.
-Instead, I aimed to dive into something challenging, I'm also great at losing stuff, how can I find it faster?
-Well this stupid 40k star library wont do, its time to get raw silicon out.
-Joking aside, mostly, it's actually the thought I could make a tool that's generally useful.

-Philosophical aspect:
-One might question whether this effort was justified.
-Absolutely.
-Nearly every component here will be reused in some form or another.
-The goal here
-is primary that of my own learning! if I write an arena allocator here,do you think that knowledge gets deleted when I'm not on this project?

 TODO LIST MAYBE:
 --Arena allocator potentially,  written from scratch (see microsoft's edit for a nice one) //github.com/microsoft/edit/tree/main/src/arena